How Many People Use Captions and Subtitles?

 The Ofcom study aimed to model user benefits, usage, and preferences for access services, collecting stats about user awareness of closed captioning and the number of people in the UK who are d/Deaf or hard of hearing.

 Ofcom found that 7.5 million people in the UK (18% of the population) used closed captions.
 Of that 7.5 million, only 1.5 million were d/Deaf or hard of hearing.

 This suggests that 80% of television viewers used closed captions for reasons other than hearing loss, and that closed captions benefit many more than just those who require them for accessibility.

 In an effort to determine how many people use subtitles and why, Ofcom asked participants what motivates them to use subtitles.
 Ofcom found that “subtitles were regarded as generally very effective in making programmes understood.”

 With the dominance of reality TV, the dialogue is becoming less articulate and more unscripted.
-Because of that, closed captions could improve comprehension for all viewers.
+In addition, more and more shows feature heavy accents that can be hard to understand.
+For these reasons and more, closed captions could improve comprehension for all viewers.

 Why Viewers Who Are Not Hard of Hearing Use Closed Captions

 The Ofcom study clearly indicates that once a user is aware of closed captions, their usefulness is universal.
 Here are just a few examples of the benefits of subtitles:

 - Viewers who know English as a second language benefit from closed captions, because they make it easier to follow along with the speech.

 - Closed captions help with comprehension of dialogue that is spoken very quickly, with accents, mumbling, or background noise.